 Keypad / Control Panel / Touch Pad / Controller Overlay Repair Kit for Health Mate, Sun Spirit, High Tech Health / Thermal Life

-Our Infrared Sauna aftermarket keypad overlays for Health Mate, Sun Spirit, and High Tech Health / Thermal Life were designed to address one of the most common points of failure that we frequently encounter with membrane-style resistive touch keypads with four digit LED displays.
+Our popular Infrared Sauna aftermarket keypad overlays for Health Mate, Sun Spirit, and High Tech Health / Thermal Life were designed to address one of the most common points of failure that we frequently encounter with membrane-style resistive touch keypads with four digit LED displays.
 Two overlays are included in the kit.
 One for the inside keypad and one for the outside.

 For this specific generation of products, the failure of the membrane keypad assembly accounts for approximately half of the control system failures we encounter.